AlinaNikitina1703/Sims4ScriptCore/README.md

 It is recommended you are using <a href="https://littlemssam.tumblr.com/post/175385330458/more-buyable-venues-and-new-venue-types-this">more buyable venues from LittleMsSam</a>

+To use the editor portion you will need to have CAW installed or be using <a href="https://www.patreon.com/posts/t-o-o-l-public-28887948">TOOL from TwistedMexi</a>

 Not entirely sure but the base game might be the only requirement as far as Sims 4 is concerned.
 ## About the Mod
 The Sims4ScriptCore mod is written in python and tuning files.
 In game, this mod accessed through a menu system